Hritik-iitkgp/WAL/README.md

-# Consistent Database with Sharding and WAL
+# Scalable Database with Sharding

-This repository contains the implementation of a distributed database system along with a load balancer using consistent hashing.
+This repository contains the implementation of a distributed database system along with a load balancer using consistent hashing also implementing WAL.
 The system is designed to efficiently handle read and write operations across multiple shards and server replicas.

 ## Table of Contents
 - [Introduction](#introduction)